 The following options are suggested but it must be understood that all of the following carry the risk that the deceased’s wishes will NOT be upheld:

 - A testator could attempt to make a Will using remote technology on the understanding that there is no guarantee that the Will will be found to comply with s.9 of the Wills Act.
 The most convenient method would be for the testator to appoint someone to sign the Will on the testator’s behalf and have that person sign the Will in the physical presence of witnesses who then sign, with the testator observing the process via Skype or similar.
-It is noted in Tristam and Cootes that an attesting witness may validly sign a will at the direction of the testator and as attesting witness without signing a second time when it is clear that the witness had intended to perform the dual function of both signing the will on behalf of the testator and of witnessing the direction to do so (on the authority of Re Elsie Marsden Deceased LTL 21/3/2006, an appeal from the Registrar’s refusal to admit the will to probate) – this would reduce the need for a second witness.
+It is noted in Tristam and Cootes that an attesting witness may validly sign a will at the direction of the testator and as attesting witness without signing a second time when it is clear that the witness had intended to perform the dual function of both signing the will on behalf of the testator and of witnessing the direction to do so (on the authority of Re Elsie Marsden Deceased LTL 21/3/2006, an appeal from the Registrar’s refusal to admit the will to probate) – this would reduce the need for a third participant.
 The whole process should be recorded and extra steps should be taken to ensure that the testator can see on camera that the document signed at their direction and by the witnesses accords with their instructions.
 I must emphasise again that this is a highly risky way of proceeding and carries the risk that the Will will be held to be invalid.

 - With credit to Barbara Rich of 5 Stone Buildings, a person could write and sign a letter of wishes on the understanding that it will not be legally binding but in the hope that its moral force will be respected and that the persons to whom the estate ultimately passes will honour its terms.
 I would add that such a letter might also assist any party with standing to bring a claim under the Inheritance (Provision for Family and Dependants) Act 1975, in so far as it offers some evidence about the wishes of the deceased.
 However, there are many other factors that determine whether or not provision will be made under the IPFDA.
 Only parties within the limited categories of eligible claimant can make a claim, and the test that the court applies in considering the claim is an objective one, based on whether or not the court considers that reasonable financial provision has been made for the deceased, and not a subjective question of whether or not the deceased thinks they have made reasonable provision.